Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/processing-lang/ADC Module.rst

 Then open the following dialog box:

 .. image:: ../_static/imgs/Enable-I2C.png
     :width: 100%
     :align: center

-Choose "3 Interfacing Options" then "I4 I2C" then "Yes" and then "Finish" in this order and restart your RPi.
-The I2C module will then be started.
+Choose "5 Interfacing Options" -> "P5 I2C" -> "Yes" -> "Finish" in order and restart your RPi later.
+Then the I2C module is started.

 Type a command to check whether the I2C module is started: